implico/frontend-starter/README.md

 # Frontend-starter

+**PLEASE NOTE:** this tool is under development and will be finished with a stable release on approx. 24 of June 2016 (v1.7).
+Until then, there may occur changes with no backward compatibility - a migration guide will be published.
+As it was an internal tool with no information spread anywhere, current traffic is unexpected.
+Thank you for the interest, please submit any problems or ideas to the issues section.

 Frontend gulp builder.
 A prepared, configurable [gulp][gulp] environment available as a **global** package.
 Automatically produces clean and optimized output code.
 A perfect solution for any frontend work.

 Development is based on fully customizable bundles (currently available only simple [default bundle][bundle-default]), which modify the core configuration and provide directory structure.